 Stunning white beaches, turquoise water, great food, spectacular mountain scenery, genuine hospitality and endless culture and history.
 These are just some of the reasons to travel to Greece.
-On top of all this, Greece is a seriously affordable destination and it’s easy to spend 2 weeks in Greece for every budget.
+On top of all this, the country makes for a seriously affordable destination and it’s easy to spend 2 weeks in Greece for every budget.

 Travel to: Athens, Santorini and Mykonos

 But how much will you really need per day according to your budget?
 What’s the breakdown of costs to help you plan your visit?
 We’ve been there and done the legwork for you, so whether you’re travelling on a shoestring or ready for a few weeks of luxury, we’ve got two weeks in Greece for every budget right here.

 Try to travel outside the peak summer season of July and August.
 During this period, prices skyrocket, the weather is scorching hot and it’s incredibly busy because the local residents are on vacation at this time too.
 Visiting in May and June or September to early October will reward you with pleasantly warm days and cooler nights.

 Prices noted here are based on travel during the shoulder season (during the months mentioned above).
 Make sure you budget extra cash if you’re planning on travelling during peak season.
 Keep in mind that if you plan on moving quickly between islands, this will add additional costs for transport.
 The mainland and islands close to it will be less expensive than the well-known islands such as Mykonos, Santorini and Paros in the South.

 How to travel in Greece on a shoestring budget

 - How much you’ll need for two weeks in Greece with a shoestring/backpacker budget: USD$600 or €500